 Shannon Jabczynski-Allen General Manager

-Shannon was born into a rock n' roll family.
-Both of her parents were in a band together, Mid City Rock, where mom was the lead singer and dad was the lead guitarist.
-Needless to say, rock n' roll is in her blood!
-At a young age, she developed her love for Aerosmith and Heart which are still two of her favorite bands.
+Shannon Jabczynski-Allen was born into a rock n' roll family.
+Both of her parents were in a band together, Mid City Rock, where her mom was the lead singer and her dad was the lead guitarist.
+Needless to say, rock n' roll is in her blood.
+At a young age she developed her love for Aerosmith and Heart, which are still two of her favorite bands.

 A born entertainer, Shannon discovered her passion for dance when she was just a tot.
 Although her parents would've loved for her to pick up an instrument, they realized that dancing was her way of expression and let her pursue it.
 She attempted to learn guitar but it just did not compute in her brain so she stuck with movement though never walked away from rock n' roll.

 When she was 16 years old, she got her first job in sales.
 This was something that came very easy to her and in a few years Shannon stepped into a management role.
-After 15 years with that company, they decided to sell the business and Shannon came to School of Rock!
-Funny how things come full circle in life.
-Starting with rock to end up in the business of it!
+After 15 years with that company, they decided to sell the business and Shannon came to School of Rock.
+She is now the General Manager at School of Rock Rockwall.

 Glenn Austin Drum Teacher